Changissnz/nu_merchant_principal/README.md

 the Drive in Gridlock) and GSA (section Shifty and Shifting Alliances) are of helpful reminder in understanding the complexity of alterable cycles.

+In applied cyclical theoretics, the subfield of offendors' use is a popular mention due to the combination of historical occurrences and pragmatic utilities.